top of page

 • 5 min read

 A strong core isn't just about looking good; for a runner, it's the stable foundation that turns raw leg power into efficient, forward motion.
 It keeps your form intact when fatigue hits and helps you dodge injuries stride after stride.
-Think of your core as the chassis of your body—when it’s solid, everything else works better.

 Why Core Strength Powers Every Stride